 7. Open the calculated field dialog box

-With a data or value field selected, press Control + Shift + = (equal sign).
+With a data or value field selected, press Ctrl + Shift + = (equal sign).

 8. Open the calculated item dialog box

-With a field heading selected, press Control + Shift + = (equal sign).
+With a field heading selected, press Ctrl + Shift + = (equal sign).

 9. Display a context menu for the selected cell

 Select a cell in a pivot table and press Shift + F10 to display the context menu for the selected cell.
 Press the up, down, left and right arrow keys to navigate in the menu and press Enter to select an item in the menu.

 10. Move to the next cell with data